Guide to Eating in Croatia: What to Know Before You Go

 Pro Tip:

-Ask the staff for wine pairing suggestions — Croatian sommeliers are often super passionate and happy to chat.
+Always ask the staff for wine pairing suggestions — they usually have great local recommendations that will elevate your whole meal.tions — Croatian sommeliers are often super passionate and happy to chat.

 Michelin-starred restaurants in Croatia include: